-A. Medical and Emergency Forms\
+A. Medical and Emergency Forms

 You and your doctor prepared medical forms and submitted them to NLG 10 days before your child began school.
 In order to keep the medical information up to date, your child will need to have a physical within the past 12 months before starting NLG and subsequently every year following admission.
-In addition, we need you to submit either a new form or information signed by your child's physician each time your child's medical history changes significantly, medication changes, ER visits, hospital admission, and absence from school more than 5 days.
-For example, if your child is newly diagnosed with a chronic medical condition, we would ask that you provide us with that information.
-In this way, we can be properly prepared to react to any symptoms your child may present.
+In addition, we need you to update all information within your SNAP portal annually.
+All medical forms, as well as proof of immunizations, must be communicated to nursing as soon as possible and if applicable, signed by your child's physician each time your child's medical history changes significantly.
+These include medication changes, ER visits, hospital admission, and absence from school that have required treatment or clearance by a physician.
+Anything needing clearance to return to school by a physician is included in your Parent Welcome Letter from nursing each year.
+For example, if your child is newly diagnosed with a chronic medical condition, we would ask that you provide nursing directly with that information.
+In this way, we can be properly prepared to react to any symptoms your child may exhibit during the school day.
 In addition, a signed physician note is required to resume activities at school following a prolonged illness or injury.
-It is NLG's policy that parents/guardians provide at least 2 emergency contacts on their child's medical and emergency forms.
+It is NLG's policy that parents/guardians provide at least two (2) emergency contacts within you SNAP parent portal, in addition to the primary parents/guardians.